lambertdem/lambertdem.github.io/_pages/presentations.md

 ### Posters

-  * CfS Annual Conference 2024: *Multivariate radial Pareto distributions: a geometric approach to the statistical modelling of multivariate extremes*.
+  * University of Edinburgh Centre for Statistics Annual Conference 2024: *Multivariate radial Pareto distributions: a geometric approach to the statistical modelling of multivariate extremes*.
 (Jun.
 2024)
   * 13th International Conference on Extreme Value Analysis: *Bayesian approach to geometric inference for multivariate extremes*.
 (Jun.
 2023)